sulu/sulu-docs/bundles/markup/link.rst

 This id of the tag will be validated and replaced by a proper anchor tag when a response is generated.

 In a basic installation, the tag supports 2 different providers: ``page`` (default) and ``media``.
-Additional provides can be implemented by :doc:`registering a service with the sulu.link.provider tag<../../cookbook/link-provider>`.
+Additional providers can be implemented by :doc:`registering a service with the sulu.link.provider tag<../../cookbook/link-provider>`.

 Example
 -------